14ag/js_arc/readme.md

 We invite you to join us in pushing the boundaries of what's possible with JavaScript in algorithmic contexts.

----

-## 🏋️ Current Challenge

-Our primary focus is on optimizing the table alignment function in `utils_v2.js`:
-- Currently functional but requires refinement
-- Aiming for precision in aligning values within dynamically generated tables

-Can you crack the code to perfect alignment? 🤔

----

 ## 🤝 Getting Involved